dgsdev/dgsdev/README.md

 ### Hi there 👋🏼

 My name is Douglas Pinheiro, from Brazil (🇧🇷).
-Study Full Stack and mobile development.
-I seek an opportunity to learn and work on these technologies.
+I study Full Stack and mobile development.
+I always look for opportunities to learn and work with these technologies.
 I am passionate about projects like Linux, so I always install a new distro!
-My goal is to work with Full Stack and Mobile and support my wife and daughter doing what I love about technology.💙
+My goal is to work with Full Stack and Mobile Development and support my wife and daughter doing what I love about technology.💙

 Feel free to get in touch! 🚀